Skip to content

 Wow, more than triple the GDP of Kerala!

-Now let me show You somewhat interesting:
+Now let me show you something somewhat interesting:

-Estimated GDP of Bombay City: ₹20 trillion approximate
+Estimated GDP of Bombay City: ₹20 trillion

-Thus, the GDP of Maharashtra without Bombay City = 25.35- 20 ₹.
+Thus, the GDP of Maharashtra without Bombay City is 25.35 minus 20 ₹.
 5.35 trillions!

-OMG….
+OMG.
 Bombay City contributes the bulk of Maharashtra’s GDP.

 Now let’s go to Kerala: